veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ## Current Versions

+### Anka Build Cloud Controller & Registry 1.9.0 - June 10, 2020
+- New Feature : Management of MAC Addresses to prevent rare collision
+- New Feature : MAC Address can be specified when creating a VM using the API

 ### TeamCity Plugin version 1.7.1 - July 7, 2020
 - Bug Fix : Long-running threads were being created
 - Bug Fix : UI Slowness the more Instances/Agents you created